bucs110fall2023/final-project-team-aj/README.md

 Run the program.
 Press Space Bar to open the game.
 Press Space Bar to begin the game.
-Let the ball bounce off of the side of the first paddle.
+Let the ball bounce off of the first paddle.
 Let the ball move across the screen.
 Verify that the ball bounces off of both side walls.